-Neighbor: Alleged torture victims 'froze' when I talked to them
+Neighbor says Turpin children seemed 'terrified' when she tried to talk to them

 But Milligan never saw children scampering in the backyard, never heard playful screams.

-A few times, Milligan saw a woman across the street with a toddler cradled in her arms.
+A few times, Milligan saw a woman across the street with an infant cradled in her arms.
 She occasionally noticed three other children, who looked like they were 14 years old or younger.

-Milligan and her neighbors in the quiet, nondescript suburban Perris neighborhood said they were shocked to learn that David Turpin, 57, and his wife, Louise, 49, are accused of holding their 13 children captive.
+Milligan and her neighbors in the quiet, nondescript suburban Perris neighborhood said they were shocked to learn that David Allen Turpin, 57, and his wife, Louise Anna Turpin, 49, are accused of holding their 13 children captive.
 Authorities said some of the children were shackled to beds with chains and padlocks.

 "I'm devastated.
 It's so close to home -- literally," Milligan told CNN Tuesday.